kleopatra999/chef-osmosis/README.md

 ### default

 #### install_type
-'pkg' or 'tgz'.
+'pkg' or 'source'.
 The former installs osmosis as a debian package from the Mapzen debian repo, the latter pulls from node[:osmosis][:remote_source] and unpacks the tarball to node[:osmosis][:installdir].